 Cat to Human Transmissions

 Many pet parents wonder if their cats can make them sick.
-In fact, there are cat illnesses that affect humans however they are typically related to parasites.
+In fact, there are cat illnesses that affect humans; however, they are typically related to parasites.
 Maintaining a schedule of routine parasite prevention, fecal exams and checkups for your kitty can go a long way to preventing you or your family from coming in contact with these pests.
 Speak to your veterinarian to learn more about parasites in your area.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.